Administration and Finance

 ‘Administration and Finance’ is Pillar number 4 for small business success.

-If Product Delivery is the engine room of the business, then Administration and Finance is the plumbing.
+If Business Fulfillment is the engine room of the business, then Administration and Finance is the plumbing.
 If it’s not done right, you will end up in a mess.

 In the administration and finance pillar we have all those things that are so necessary, but many people find so boring.
 Things like: